Are you looking for the best cycling tour in Bali? Then you’ve come to the right place.

 At first, I felt a bit uncomfortable because I wouldn’t want some foreigners to stand around staring at me while I was working hard.
 But Putu assured us that it was okay and after a while, the ladies even encouraged us to take pictures.

 They explained that most of the workers you see in the rice fields don’t get paid but work for four months to get a cut of the rice they harvest.
-That’s why you won’t see many young people in the rice fields anymore.
+That’s why you don’t see many young people in the rice fields anymore.
 Since Bali has skyrocketed in popularity, more profitable jobs are available so the young generation doesn’t want to do such hard manual labor for almost no reward.

 After this experience, I will never take a grain of rice for granted again.